 Frontage, Building.
-The building elevation(s) facing a public way and/or containing a public entrance.
+The linear length of a building elevation(s) or lot facing a public way that and/or containings a public entrance.

 Frontage, Lot.
 The portion of a lot abutting a public way.

 Furniture, Electronic, and Appliance Sales.
 Establishments retailing the following goods as their primary business: furniture, electronic equipment, and appliances.
 This classification excludes retailers who sell furniture, electronics and appliances as a part of a department store or retail sales, big box classification.